mwangdakota/pages-uswds-jekyll/pages/fastlane/registrations.md

 * [NSF Research.gov](https://www.research.gov/research-portal/appmanager/base/desktop?_nfpb=true&_pageLabel=research_home_page)

+  Some organizations that registered in sam.gov after 10/21/21 cannot currently register in Research.gov.
+NSF is working on a fix.
+Contact NSF
+  <a href="mailto:rgov@nsf.gov">rgov@nsf.gov</a> with your DUNS ID for help.

   Organizations new to NSF must register via the account management system in [Research.gov](https://www.research.gov).

   For additional information and step-by-step instructions, please see the "Register a New Organization" [video tutorial](https://www.research.gov/common/attachment/Desktop/AcctMgmtSIDVideo3.html) and [Account Management Guide](https://www.research.gov/common/attachment/Desktop/Single_ID_Help.pdf) section.
 If the video tutorial does not open, please try viewing it using another browser.